What Are the Challenges in Designing Artificial Hearts?

 Life Expectancy of Artificial Heart:

 An artificial heart has a life expectancy of months to even years while waiting for a suitable donor heart.
 The average life expectancy after an artificial heart is around 4 to 5 years.
-Although, an artificial heart gives crucial support, a heart transplant is still a need for long-term survival.
+Although an artificial heart gives crucial support, a heart transplant is still needed for long-term survival.

 What are Assisting Heart Devices, and how are they different from Artificial Heart?

 However, LVAD needs a proper handling technique.
 You need to wear LVAD-specific clothing or use LVAD accessories to provide safety and protection.
 These are the things that come in a beginner’s guide to LVAD, so that you can accommodate your LVAD heart device without restricting movement.
-For example, to carry LVAD components, you need to wear LVAD vests and LVAD shirts instead of regular wear, which can perfectly accommodate the device and keep it safe while making you independent in your daily activities.
+For example, to carry LVAD components, you need to wear LVAD vests and LVAD shirts that can perfectly accommodate the device and keep it safe while making you independent in your daily activities.